Ravnen707/Ravnen707.github.io/index.md

 ## My hobbies?

 Welp as a given i like doing a litle programming or following tutorials on YT and so on.
 But other than that I also like gaming.
 I dont really game alot of different games to be honest.
-I play: World of Warcraft and I've played it for many years now as it always beed a big part of my life since i learned to read english.
+I play: World of Warcraft and I've played it for many years now as it always beed a big part of my life since I learned to read english.
 If not World of Warcraft it would be: Counter Strike Scource or Modern Warfare 2.

 ``` markdown
 # Fast hobbies